-KINE-P 333 Sport in America-Historical Perspectives
+KINE-P 333 Sport in America-Historical Perspectives (3 cr.)

-(3 cr.)
 Study of the evolution of sport in the United States within the larger context of historical developments in society; women's sport experiences in relation to the development of sport; and examination of sport as a reflection of American culture from the founding of the colonies to the present.

-KINE-P 373 Resistance Exercise and Sports

-Conditioning (3 cr.)
-P: Visit degree map for most updated prerequisite information.
+KINE-P 373 Progressive Resistance Exercise and Sports Conditioning (3 cr.)
+P: [BIOL-N 261 or (BIOL-N 212 and BIOL-N 213)] AND [BIOL-N 217 or (BIOL-N 214 and BIOL-N 215)] AND KINE-P 215; with a grade of D- or higher in each course.
 Human anatomy or equivalent recommended.
 This course focuses on progressive resistance exercise and its application in physical conditioning for the competitive athlete, the fitness enthusiast, and various special populations.
-Topics covered will include basic muscle physiology, kinesiology, musculoskeletal adaptation to resistance exercise, modes of training, muscle-specific exercises, and exercise technique.
+Topics covered will include basic muscle physiology, kinesiology, musculoskeletal adaptation to resistance exercise of training, muscle-specific exercises, and exercise technique.

-KINE-P 374 Basic Electrocardiography for the

-Exercise Sciences (2 cr.)
-P: Visit degree map for most updated prerequisite information.
-Introduction to the basic concepts, theory, interpretation of electrocardiograms (ECG/EKG), and its uses in fitness programs dealing with healthy people and cardiac rehabilitation patients.
+KINE-P 374 Basic Electrocardiography for the Exercise Sciences (2 cr.)
+P: [BIOL-N 261 or (BIOL-N 212 and BIOL-N 213)] AND [BIOL-N 217 or (BIOL-N 214 and BIOL-N 215)] AND KINE-P 215, with a grade of D- or higher in each course Introduction to the basic concepts, theory, interpretation of electrocardiograms (ECG/EKG), and its uses in fitness programs dealing with healthy people and cardiac rehabilitation patients.

 KINE-P 390 Growth and Motor Performance of School-Age Youth K-12 (2 cr.)
-P: Visit degree map for most updated prerequisite information.
+P: KINE-P 157, KINE-P 195, KINE-P 204, KINE-P290, and KINE-P224; all with a grade of D- or higher.
 A study of growth and developmental characteristics of school age youth.
 Emphasis is placed on motor development and movement performance and the relationship to cognitive and affective behavior.
 Supervised teaching experiences are an integral part of course.

-HPER-P 391 Biomechanics (3 cr.)
-P: Visit degree map for most updated prerequisite information.
+KINE-P 391 Biomechanics (3 cr.)
+P: PHYS-I 218 or PHYS-P 201.
 An introduction to the mechanics of human motion.
 Includes linear and angular kinematics and kinetics in the context of human motion; mechanics of fluids; mechanics of muscles; and analysis of selected sports activities.